What We Believe

 Our United Methodist Heritage

-In addition to our core beliefs as Christians we celebrate our vibrant heritage as United Methodists.
-Methodism began as an English movement led by John Wesley (1703-1791) in order to strengthen the Church through inviting people to take faith and put it into action.
-Wesley firmly believed that being Christian isn’t something we can just talk about, but it needs to be something that is lived in our everyday life.
-Wesley also had a strong sense of God’s grace being central to our understanding of the Christian life and faith.
+In addition to our core beliefs as Christians, we celebrate our vibrant heritage as United Methodists.
+Methodism began as an English movement led by John Wesley (1703-1791) in order to strengthen the Church through inviting people to take their faith and put it into action.
+Wesley firmly believed that being a Christian is not something we can just talk about, but it needs to be something that is lived in our everyday lives.
+Wesley also had a strong sense of God’s grace as being central to our understanding of the Christian life and faith.
 Grace means the unearned and unmerited love that God offers to us.
 God’s grace empowers and leads us to love God and one another (learn more at umc.org).
-As United Methodists we refer to ourselves as “connectional” and seek to not only connect with other United Methodist churches but with Christian churches.
-We also take seriously our call to share God’s love to all without regard to race, color, ethnicity, national origin, social status, gender, sexual orientation, age, economic condition or disability.
+As United Methodists we refer to ourselves as “connectional” and seek to not only connect with other United Methodist churches but also with other Christian churches.
+We also take seriously our call to share God’s love to all without regard to race, color, ethnicity, national origin, social status, gender, sexual orientation, age, economic condition, or disability.